 How to create a user

-Ask a user to provide you with an SSH public key.
+- Ask a user to generate an SSH key pair and provide you with their SSH public key.
 They will use this key for connections.

 -